 In this IBM Redbook, we limit ourselves to those situations in which it is likely that a SAN will be deployed.
-We present the IBM SAN portfolio of products, going a little under the surface to show the fault tolerant features that they utilize, and then describe solutions with all these features taken into account.
+We present the IBM TotalStorage SAN Fibre Channel Switch 2109 and 3534-F08, going under the surface to show the fault tolerant features that they utilize, and then describe solutions with all these features taken into account.
 Each of these solutions was built on practical experience, in some cases with cost in mind, in some cases with no cost in mind.
-Any well-thought-out SAN design will have taken every single one of these concerns into account, and either formulated a solution for it, or ignored it, but nonetheless understanding the potential exposure.
+Any well thought out SAN design will have taken each of these concerns into account, and either formulated a solution for it, or ignored it, but nonetheless understanding the potential exposure.